openflam/openflam.github.io/pages/tools/map-server.md

 # Map server
 {: .no_toc }

-The [map server](https://github.com/openvps/spatial-server) or the spatial server is a reference implementation for a map server that works within the Mercator framework.
+The [map server](https://github.com/openvps/spatial-server) or the spatial server is a reference implementation for a map server that works within the OpenFLAME framework.
 We use [hloc](https://github.com/cvg/Hierarchical-Localization) (which in turn uses [SuperPoint](https://arxiv.org/abs/1712.07629) and [SuperGlue](https://arxiv.org/abs/1911.11763)) for map creation and localization.
 The map server provides the following functionalites:

 - Map creation and storage along with tools required to transform maps.
 - Localization against stored maps.